National Indigenous Coaching Awards

 Eligibility

-The Awards honours the accomplishments of a coach within a given program year (September 1st to August 31st).
-Applicants must meet the following criteria to be eligible as nominees:
+The Awards honour the accomplishments of a coach within a given program year (May 31st, 2024, to May 31st, 2025).
+Nominees must meet the following criteria to be eligible as nominees:

-- Applicants must complete a nomination package and submit it on or before the application deadline.
+• Nominees must complete a nomination package and submit it to the Aboriginal Sport Circle on or before July 11, 2025.

 Nominations